Rebuilding Albany High School

 Investing in our students.
 Investing in our community.

 MWBE-Workforce Development initiatives

 School will mean

-hundreds of construction jobs to our community over the full span of the
+hundreds of construction jobs to our community over a seven-year period.

-The district is committed to helping Albany residents, and
+The district is committed to helping City of Albany residents, and

 especially residents of color, acquire the knowledge and skills

 necessary to get these jobs, as well as other

 April 2018, new construction will include